Feb 18, 2020

 In this time of Reconciliation, the Government of Canada must provide the leadership necessary to uphold its promises of implementing the Truth and Reconciliation Commission's (TRC) Calls to Action and the National Inquiry into Missing and Murdered Indigenous Women and Girls (MMIWG).

 The arrests that took place in Wet’suwet’en Nation Territory have broken the trust and herald a pivotal moment in the Government of Canada’s recent commitments to reconciliation.
-From this point forward, how the Government of Canada chooses to proceed will truly define its commitment to honouring Reconciliation.
+From this point forward, how the Government of Canada chooses to proceed will truly define its commitment to honouring and upholding reconciliation.

 The Canadian Association of Social Workers (CASW) calls on the Government of Canada to uphold the guiding principles of Truth and Reconciliation.
 Specifically, the Government of Canada must heed the TRC guiding principle that “Reconciliation requires political will, joint leadership, trust building, accountability, and transparency, as well as a substantial investment of resources.”